 “Rivers and Rituals: Baptism in the Early English Landscape,” in The Meaning of Water in Early Medieval England, ed.
 Carolyn Twomey and Daniel Anlezark (forthcoming 2020).

-“Baptism and Burial in Stone: Materializing Pastoral Care in Anglo-Norman England,” co-authored with Aleksandra McClain, special issue of Fragments: Interdisciplinary Approaches to the Study of Ancient and Medieval Pasts, ed.
-Robin Fleming and Katherine French (in press, winter 2019).
+“Baptism and Burial in Stone: Materializing Pastoral Care in Anglo-Norman England,” in special issue eds.
+Robin Fleming and Katherine French, Fragments: Interdisciplinary Approaches to the Study of Ancient and Medieval Pasts 7 (2018): 4–36, co-authored with Aleksandra McClain

 “Recutting the Cross: The Anglo-Saxon Baptismal Font at Wilne,” in Insular Iconographies: Essays in Honour of Jane Hawkes, ed.
 Michael D. J. Bintley and Megan Boulton (Woodbridge, Suffolk: Boydell & Brewer, 2019), pp. 7-22.